daniazie/daniazie.github.io/_tabs/about.md

     }
 </style>

 Hello!
 I am Dania Moriazi, a final year student at Kyung Hee University double majoring in Software Convergence (Data Science track) and Space Science.
 I am currently an undergraduate research in the Language and Data Intelligence (LDI) Lab under my university's Department of Artificial Intelligence where I explore my interest in Natural Language Processing.
-My research interests include **controllable text generation**, with a focus on text summarisation, and more recently, machine translation.
+My research interests include **controllable text generation**, with a focus on text summarisation and, more recently, machine translation.

 ## Education